stackevo/spudreq/draft-trammell-spud-req.md

 endpoint will pass SPUD packets.

-It is not clear whether this is a requirement of SPUD, or a requirement of the superstrate / application over SPUD.s
+It is not clear whether this is a requirement of SPUD, or a requirement of the superstrate / application over SPUD.

 ## Remaining open issues from MAMI Plenary Meeting